World Heroes (video game): Ports and related releases

 World Heroes was later ported to the Neo Geo AES in both Japan and North America on September 11, 1992, which is identical to the Neo Geo MVS version, but designed for home gaming, just like nearly every AES versions of Neo Geo titles.
 World Heroes was later ported to the Neo Geo CD exclusively in Japan by ADK on March 17, 1995 and then to North America in October 1996, which is the same as the MVS and AES versions, but with arranged background music.

-Besides SNK's consoles, it was first ported by Sunsoft to the SNES in Japan on August 12, 1993, in North America in September 1993, and PAL regions in 1993.
+Besides SNK's consoles, it was first ported by Sunsoft to the Super Nintendo Entertainment System in Japan on August 12, 1993, in North America in September 1993, and PAL regions in 1993.
 Later, it was ported to the Sega Mega Drive / Genesis by Sega Midwest Studio (then known as Sega Midwest Development Division) exclusively in North America on August 16, 1994.
 The Neo Geo AES version was also added to the Wii's Virtual Console first in Japan on September 28, 2007, then in North America on October 8, 2007, and in Europe on October 19, 2007.
 Later, it was added to a compilation of Neo Geo arcade games for the PlayStation 2, PlayStation Portable and Wii titled SNK Arcade Classics Vol. 1 as an unlockable game.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 On October 18, 2007, SNK Playmore added it with its three sequels to the arcade game compilation World Heroes Gorgeous: Neo Geo Online Collection Vol. 9 (ワールドヒーローズ ゴージャス) in Japan for the PlayStation 2.
 It was later published in North America on March 11, 2008, and in Europe on November 7, 2008, both titled as World Heroes Anthology.
 This was created to celebrate the 15th Anniversary of the World Heroes series.
 This compilation was later reprinted as part of a series of best-sellers labeled "The Best" in Japan on June 18, 2009.